The prescription psoriasis relief you need, now online

 What is psoriasis?

-Psoriasis is a skin condition that typically causes itchy or sore patches of red, scaly skin on the elbows, scalp, knees or back—though it can affect other areas.
-Additional symptoms can include dry or cracked skin, joint pain or cracked, pitted nails.
-Psoriasis is a chronic issue that often appears in cycles, worsening for a few weeks or months before subsiding.
-There’s no cure, but the right treatment can help improve symptoms even in severe cases.
+Psoriasis is a chronic skin condition.
+It causes itchy or sore patches of red, scaly skin on the elbows, scalp, knees or back—though it can affect other areas.
+Additional symptoms include dry or cracked skin, joint pain or cracked, pitted nails.

 What causes psoriasis?

-What are the triggers for psoriasis?
+What are some common triggers for psoriasis?

 • High stress levels